By Bethany Bouw, CPA

 Amounts reported on the US tax return/informational filings must be in US dollars.
-Payments to the IRS must also be made in USD.
+You must also make Payments to the IRS in USD.
 Usually, if your functional currency is the USD then you would translate each foreign transaction to USD at the transaction date’s spot rate.
 The same goes for a QBU with the USD as their functional currency.

 For example, Company B is only in the US and does nearly all of their transactions in the US.
 Company B sells widgets and makes one sale to a Canadian company for one million Canadian dollars (CAD).
 Company B needs to convert the CAD into USD at the spot rate on the date they accrue the sale/receive the CAD for the sale (depending on cash v. accrual method).
 This is because Company B’s functional currency is the USD.

-When reporting maximum foreign bank balances on the Form 114 Foreign Bank Account Report, that amount should be entered in USD by using the rate provided for the last day of that calendar year by the Treasury’s Financial Management Service.
+When reporting maximum foreign bank balances on the Form 114 Foreign Bank Account Report, you should enter that amount in USD by using the rate provided for the last day of that calendar year by the Treasury’s Financial Management Service.